Kuchiriel/about-me/README.md

 >
     * Technical in Computer Network.
     * Attending Analysis and Systems Development.
-    * Enthusiast in security information and web development.
     * Interested in artificial intelligence systems, especially natural interaction with the machine.
-    * It has one foot in psychology.

 #### matheus.almeida@techie.com | based in Jacareí/SP - Brazil